sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 If you're clever then you might be able to drop in an extra character somewhere which has a profound effect on the meaning of the code.

-You can alse emulate non-printing keystrokes by sending their escape sequences or control codes.
+You can also emulate non-printing keystrokes by sending their escape sequences or control codes.
 This leads applications to take actions based on those keystrokes rather than inserting them into an edit buffer as plain old text.